Categories

 Trekking Through Compliance

-In this episode of Trekking Through Compliance, we consider the compliance and leadership lessons from the episode The Doomsday Machine, which aired on October 20, 1967, and occurred on Star Date 4202.9.
+In this episode of Trekking Through Compliance, we consider the episode For the World is Hollow and I Have Touched the Sky, which aired on November 1, 1968, Star Date Unknown.

 Commentary